 Since her retirement as a practicing accountant, Ms. Tan has contributed to academia as an adjunct associate professor at the Nanyang Technological University from 2009 to 2018 and has contributed actively to the non-profit sector through her appointments at various charities and government affiliated organisations.
 Among others, she is presently a director of Singapore Aerospace Manufacturing Pte.
-Ltd., Accuron Technologies Limited and Sheares Healthcare Group.
-She also presently sits on the board of directors of First Sponsor Group Limited, which is listed on the SGX-ST.
+Ltd., a subsidiary of Temasek Holdings Limited, a council member of Agency for Care Effectiveness, a committee established under the Ministry of Health, and sits on the board of directors of TDCX Inc., a company listed on the New York Stock Exchange.